Nos A B C D E F G H I J K L M N O P-Q R S T U V W X-Y-Z

-F-Scale (Fascism Scale): The F-Scale is a personality test designed by Theodor Adorno, Else Frenkel-Brunswik, Daniel Levinson & Nevitt Sanford (1950) to measure the authoritarian personality.
+F-Scale (Fascism Scale): a psychometric designed by Theodore Adorno et al (1950) to measure the authoritarian personality.

-This personality type is defined by 9 traits that were believed to cluster together as the result of (Psychodynamic) childhood experiences.
-These traits are conventionalism, authoritarian submission, authoritarian aggression, anti-intraception, superstition and stereotypy, power and ‘toughness’, destructiveness and cynicism, projectivity, and exaggerated concerns over sexuality (sexual repression).
-In brief, the ‘authoritarian’ is predisposed to follow the dictates of a strong leader and traditional, conventional values.
+The test measures 9 traits that were believed to cluster together as the result of (Psychodynamic) childhood experiences.
+These traits are conventionalism, authoritarian submission, authoritarian aggression, anti-intraception, superstition and stereotypy, power and ‘toughness’, destructiveness and cynicism, projectivity and exaggerated concerns over sexuality (sexual repression).

 Fascism: is an authoritarian nationalist political ideology.